New Orleans Saints bounty scandal: Fallout

 On March 6, Payton and Loomis issued a statement taking "full responsibility" for not stopping the alleged "bounty" program.
 Payton and Loomis also apologized to Benson and the Saints fans, and promised that such behavior would never happen again.
-Three days later, Drew Brees, the starting quarterback for the Saints, issued a statement denying any knowledge of or involvement in the program.
+Three days later, Drew Brees, the starting quarterback for the Saints, issued a statement denying any knowledge of or involvement in the program and stated he had "yet to personally see any evidence that would substantiate these allegations".
 On March 12, WWL-TV in New Orleans reported that Payton and Benson met with Goodell in New York for much of the morning to reiterate that the Saints would continue to cooperate fully with the NFL's investigation.
 On March 22, U.S. Senator Richard Durbin of Illinois announced he would invite Goodell and the heads of the other major American sports leagues to a hearing on bounty systems.
 He also said that unless the leagues themselves "come up with standards to make sure this isn't going to happen again," he may consider drafting legislation that would extend federal sports bribery laws to cover bounties.

 On April 5, documentary filmmaker Sean Pamphilon released audio of a meeting Williams held with his defense before their 2012 divisional playoff game against the San Francisco 49ers.
 In a profanity-laced speech, Williams instructed his players to deliberately try to injure several 49ers players.
 He ordered his men to try to knock out running back Kendall Hunter, even if it meant hitting him out of bounds.
 He specifically directed them to try to tear wide receiver Michael Crabtree's ACL, injure tight end Vernon Davis' ankles and go after kick returner Kyle Williams specifically because he had a history of concussions.
 He also appeared to put a bounty on quarterback Alex Smith; according to Pamphilon, after Williams told his men to hit Smith in the chin, "then he rubs his thumb against his index and middle fingers – the cash sign – and says, I got the first one.
 I got the first one.
 Go get it.
 Go lay that motherfucker out."
 Pamphilon, who was doing a documentary on Steve Gleason and his fight against Lou Gehrig's Disease, released the audio to Yahoo!
 Sports without Gleason's approval.
 However, the Saints were not penalized for illegal hits during that game, which they lost 36–32.